-Currently, Semirara Mining Corporation has a long term Supply Contract with National Power Corporation (NPC) for its power plants in Calaca.
+Currently, Corporation has a long term Supply Contract with National Power Corporation (NPC) for its power plants in Calaca.
 Potential requirement of the Calaca plants is approximately 1.5 to 2.0 Million MTs.
 In March 2003, NPC tested our coal for its Masinloc plant while deliveries were made to Sual and Pagbilao Power Plants in 2004 and 2005.
-Both the Sual and Pagbilao plants are being operated by Mirant, Phil., Inc., and are covered by a Coal Supply and Energy Conversion Agreements with NPC.
+Both plants (Sual and pagbilao) are being operated by Mirant, Phil., Inc., and are covered by a Coal Supply and Energy Conversion Agreements with NPC.
 These plants have potential market of 600,000 to 800,000 Mts of coal per annum for Semirara coal.